cushlabs/Harper/CODE_OF_CONDUCT.md

 ## Enforcement

-Report unacceptable behaviour to the maintainer listed in [CODEOWNERS](.github/CODEOWNERS).
+Report unacceptable behaviour to the maintainers.
 All complaints will be reviewed and investigated promptly and fairly, and the reporter's privacy and security will be respected.